NIH Policies and Guidelines

 Inclusion Across the Lifespan Policy

-For this policy change, as required by the Cures Act, NIH held on June 1–2, 2017 a workshop on Inclusion Across the Lifespan to discuss barriers and opportunities for participation of children and older adults in clinical research studies.
-In addition, NIH issued an RFI (NOT-OD-17-059) to solicit input from the wider scientific community and general public regarding appropriate inclusion of pediatric and older populations in research studies involving human subjects.
-NIH considered stakeholder input and reviewed current policies to identify opportunities to align NIH policies with the goal of ensuring that the distribution of study participants reflects the population needed to accomplish the scientific goals of the study.
+To implement the requirements of the Cures Act, on June 1–2, 2017, NIH held a workshop on Inclusion Across the Lifespan to discuss barriers and opportunities for participation of children and older adults in clinical research studies.
+In addition, NIH issued a Request For Information (RFI) to solicit input from the wider scientific community and general public regarding appropriate inclusion of pediatric and older populations in research studies involving human subjects.
+NIH considered the input and reviewed current policies to identify opportunities to align NIH policies with the goal of ensuring that the distribution of study participants reflects the population needed to accomplish the scientific goals of the study.